 - Authority: Defined in Wis.
-Stat. § 19.32(1) any of specified entities having custody of a record - Legal Custodian: Defined in Wis.
-Stat. § 19.33 vested by an authority with full legal power to render decisions and carry out public records responsibilities - Requester: Defined at Wis.
-Stat. § 19.32(3) generally, any person who requests to inspect or copy a record - Incarcerated or committed persons: more limited rights - Requester has greater rights to inspect personally identifiable information about himself or herself in a record.
+Stat. § 19.32(1) any of specified entities having custody of a record - ▶ Legal Custodian: Defined in Wis.
+Stat. § 19.33 vested by an authority with full legal power to render decisions and carry out public records responsibilities - ► E.g., elective official or designee - ► All records belong to the authority - ► Custodial services: other staff may assist - ▶ Requester: Defined at Wis.
+Stat. § 19.32(3) generally, any person who requests to inspect or copy a record - ► Incarcerated or committed persons: more limited rights - ► Requester has greater rights to inspect personally identifiable information about himself or herself in a record.
 Wis.
 Stat. § 19.35(1)(am)